opatiny/chemexper-internship-workbook/bioreactor/projects/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Context

 Building a functional and practical user interface to manage the bioreactors is one of the main goals of my internship.
-We use node-red to build it in order to make it easier for people with little programming experience to modify the GUI according to their needs.
+We use node-red dashboard to build it in order to make it easier for people with little programming experience to modify the GUI according to their needs.

 ## Database structure